nodejs/node/doc/api/net.md

 will be added as a listener for the [`'listening'`][] event.

 On UNIX, the local domain is usually known as the UNIX domain.
 The path is a filesystem path name.
-It is subject to the same naming conventions and permissions checks as would be done on file creation, will be visible in the filesystem, and will *persist until unlinked*.
+It gets truncated to `sizeof(sockaddr_un.sun_path)` bytes, decreased by 1.
+It varies on different operating system between 91 and 107 bytes.
+The typical values are 107 on Linux and 103 on OS X. The path is subject to the same naming conventions and permissions checks as would be done on file creation, will be visible in the filesystem, and will *persist until unlinked*.

 On Windows, the local domain is implemented using a named pipe.
 The path *must* refer to an entry in `\\?\pipe\` or `\\.\pipe\`.
 Any characters are permitted,